 The Quality Trade-off Myth

-The biggest objection to prompt compression is that shorter prompts produce worse outputs.
-In practice, this is rarely true — and often the opposite is correct.
+The most common pushback on prompt compression is that shorter prompts produce worse outputs.
+In real testing, this almost never holds up — and optimized prompts frequently outperform bloated ones.

 How Much Can You Actually Save?

-The cumulative effect is what matters.
-If you optimize five prompts in a production system and each saves 35% of input tokens, your total input token cost drops by roughly a third.
-On a $500/month AI API bill, that's $150–175 back every month.
+The cumulative impact is what makes this worth doing seriously.
+Optimize five prompts in a production system, each saving 35% of input tokens, and your total input token cost drops by roughly a third.
+On a $500/month AI API bill, that's $150–175 recovered monthly — permanently, with no change to output quality.

 Calculate Your Exact Token Savings